-Appendix 3- Risk Management Plan (RMP)
+Appendix 2- Risk Management Plan (RMP) Name DOB

-Name

-DOB

 Date of assessment

 Harm/Behaviour Opinion/ Evidenced Conscious/ Subconscious Seriousness of Harm A Probability of Harm B Severity Risk Score

-O/E C/S 1/2/3/4 1/2/3/4 A x B
+O/E C/S 1/2/3/4 1/2/3/4 AxB

 Harm to self

 Harm to peers

 Harm to staff

 Damage to property

 Harm from disruption

 Criminal offence

 Harm from absconding

 Seriousness 1 Evidence of upset or disruption.
 2 Evidence of needing support internally from school resources - e.g. first aid, nurture, budget allocation.
 3 Evidence of needing intervention from external agencies outside of school resources - e.g. hospital, professional counselling or group work, insurance claim.
 4 Evidence of harm that cannot be resolved e.g. disability, sectioned mental health, loss through arson.
 Probability 1 Yearly or less.
 No identified triggers remain.
 There is evidence of historical risk and no evidence of current risk.
 2 Monthly or less.
 The risk is reducing but remains relevant, the context has changed to make a reoccurrence less likely.
 3 Weekly or less.
 The risk of harm is more likely than not to occur again.
-4 Daily or constantly.
-The risk of harm is persistent.